Cliveea/homebridge-ecoplug/README.md

 # homebridge-ecoplug
 [Homebridge](https://github.com/nfarina/homebridge) accessory plugin for Eco smart plugs

 This plugin allows you to remotely control the state of your Eco Plug.
 It allows you to set the on/off state.
+In OPENHAB

 # Installation

-1. Install homebridge using: npm install -g homebridge
-2. Install this plugin using: npm install -g homebridge-ecoplug
-3. Update your configuration file.
-See below for a sample.
+~~1.
+Install homebridge using: npm install -g homebridge~~ ~~2.
+Install this plugin using: npm install -g homebridge-ecoplug~~ ~~3.
+Update your configuration file.
+See below for a sample.~~
+1. Download
+2. I put the root files in a folder called homebridge-ecoplug (here is my full path /opt/openhab/conf/scripts/homebridge-ecoplug/)
+3. Use the files is /OpenHAB_config to setup your plugs

 # Configuration